datapartnership/egypt-economic-monitor/_sources/notebooks/social-inequality/README.md

-# Understanding Social Inequality in Egypt
+# Understanding Spatial Inequality in Egypt

-For the Egypt Country Economic Monitor. the team would like to analyse social conditions and spatial inequality.
-To this end, the Data Lab has analysed the following datasets -
+The Egypt country economics team is investigating spatial inequality.
+To support this work, the Lab is exploring the following alternative datasets -

 1. Meta High Resolution Population Density
 2. Meta Relative Wealth Index